 Camp HOPE America offers two types of camps: Classic and High Adventure.
 Classic camps are geared to younger children age 7 to 11 and High Adventure camps are for adolescents age 11 to 17.
 High Adventure camps include more rigorous activities such as white water rafting and zip lining.
-The following graph illustrates the mean hope scores for Classic and High Adventure camps.
+The graph below illustrates the mean hope scores for Classic and High Adventure camps.

 Two repeated measures ANOVA analyses were computed to examine mean hope scores for Classic and High Adventure Camps.
-Findings were statistically significant for both the Classic camp [F (2, 686) = 29.819; p <.001] and High Adventure camp [F (2, 504) = 17.722; p <.001] indicating change was observed in pre, post and follow-up mean hope scores.
-This indicates that scores increased in a statistically significant way after students participated in Camp Hope for both camp types.
-An additional analysis was computed to determine if the type of camp had an impact on hope scores.
-Findings from the repeated measures ANOVA indicate that mean hope scores were not statistically significant based on type of camp [F (1, 595) = .210; p >.05].
-This means that regardless of whether campers participated in the Classic or High Adventure camp, hope mean scores increased in a similar way.
+Findings were statistically significant for both the Classic camp [F (2, 734) = 27.633; p < .001] and High Adventure camp [F (2, 516) = 16.501; p <.001] indicating change was observed in pre, post and follow-up mean hope scores.
+This indicates that scores increased in a statistically significant way after students participated in Camp HOPE America for both camp types.